rudymatela/udge/README.md

 		/var/lib/udge/problem/index.md

-4. update static HTML files by running:
+4. Update static HTML files by running:

 		sudo -u udge udge-update-all-problem-htmls

-5. test by accessing the newly created problem on
+5. (testing) Access the newly created problem on:

 		http://udge/<problem-code>

+6. (testing) Submit a _correct_ solution to the newly created problem and make sure it receives a full score.

+7. (testing) Submit an _incorrect_ solution to the newly created problem and make sure it does not receive a full score.

 ### Multiple input and output pairs